MikeTaylor/firefly/doc/ecosystem.md

 And we also use that flexibility to _remove_ certain modules from our customers’ versions of the flower releases — for example, Index Data’s version of the Juniper release omits `mod-search`, the ElasticSearch module that we currently consider only at the experimental stage.

-### How much does a Flower Release actually matter?
+### Going beyond the Flower Release

-It seems that adding a module to, or removing a module from, a Flower Release is really easy.
-So how much does the Flower Release actually matter?
-We could easily host our own module-descriptor repository (MDR) to contain the descriptors of non-Flower-Release modules; we can use DockerHub as the container repository for those modules; and we standard NPM repository takes care of supplying UI modules.
+It seems that when installing a FOLIO system, it is surprisingly easy to add a module that is excluded from, or remove a module that is included in, the underlying Flower Release.
+So how strongly does the fixed form of a Flower Release actually dictate what FOLIO customers get?

+Since the module-descriptor repository (MDR) is implemented by an instance of Okapi, we could easily host our own to contain the descriptors of non-Flower-Release modules such as `mod-lti-courses`.
+We can use DockerHub as the container repository for those modules.
+And the standard NPM repository takes care of supplying UI modules.
 Together these three repositories could be seen as constituting a "FOLIO repo" which enables Okapi to pull modules from an Index Data space independent from the TC-controlled main space.used.

 ## Towards a FOLIO module ecosystem

 But we can aim for a much more significant outcome than just supporting an Index Data-specific FOLIO repo.
-We can use this approach to introduce a world of different repos, supported by many different vendors and customers, all providing FOLIO modules that are made available to any installation that wants them.
-Since Okapi can be defined to draw module descriptors from a set of any number of upstream repositories, there is no intrinsic limit.
+The broader FOLIO community can use this approach to provide a world of different repos, supported by many different vendors and customers, all providing FOLIO modules that are made available to any installation that wants them.
+Since Okapi can be configured to draw module descriptors from any number of upstream MDRs, there is no intrinsic limit.

-As with Debian package repositories, we can imagine that different FOLIO repositories would offer different degrees of certification and service levels.
-The FOLIO Core repository (the only one that exists now) would furnish Flower Release modules that have been through the TC vetting process, the Bugfest process, etc., and almost any FOLIO installation would feel confident in using modules from that source.
-Index Data's FOLIO respository might provide modules that ID themselves have committed to support.
-A university's FOLIO repository might provide only one or two locally developed modules that are of use elsewhere, as a means of peer-to-peer sharing of FOLIO developments.
+As with Debian package repositories, we can imagine that different FOLIO repositories would offer different degrees of certification and service levels:
+* The FOLIO Core repository (the only one that exists now) would furnish Flower Release modules that have been through the TC vetting process, the Bugfest process, etc., and almost any FOLIO installation would feel confident in using modules from that source.
+* Index Data's FOLIO respository might provide modules that ID themselves have committed to support.
+* A given university's FOLIO repository might provide only one or two locally developed modules that are of use elsewhere, as a means of peer-to-peer sharing of FOLIO developments.

 Quite possibly, each FOLIO vendor would offer a repository containing their own offerings.
+At least, each vendor would have the option of doing so.
+In this way, the original vision of FOLIO as a dynamic community-driven project rather than a monolithic centralised project would become a reality.

 ## A way forward

-We should:
+To bring about this utopian future, we need a concrete sequence of achieveable steps.
+Here is one possible route:

 1. Write up in detail what is involved in creating a FOLIO Repository
-2. Create an Index Data repository
+2. Create an Index Data FOLIO repository
-3. Make a "Hello world" FOLIO app, with both UI and server-side modules, and make it available via that repo
+3. Make a "Hello world" FOLIO app, with both UI and server-side modules, and make it available via the Index Data repo
 4. Configure the Okapi of an Index Data-hosted FOLIO instance to read from this repo as well as the core one
 5. Establish that this means of module delivery works as intended
 6. Fix all the problems uncovered by stage 5 :-)
-7. Use the repo to host some real work done for a real customer -- for example, Duke's LTI Courses app, if we take over maintenance of that now their developer has moved on.
+7. Use the Index Data FOLIO repo to host some real work done for a real customer -- for example, Duke's LTI Courses app, if we take over maintenance of that now their developer has moved on.
 8. Announce the availability of the repository for other FOLIO installations to use.
 9. Invite other FOLIO users to establish their own repositories.

-Once this is done, the guardian role of the FOLIO Technical Council will become much more well defined.
+Once this is done, the guardian role of the FOLIO Technical Council will become much better defined.
 There are two layers of standards/requirements:
-1. what something needs to conform to in order to run on a Okapi/Stripes platform
+1. What a module needs to do in order to run on a Okapi/Stripes platform
-2. what something needs to conform to in order to be maintainable by the core FOLIO teams
+2. What a module needs to conform to in order to be maintainable by the core FOLIO teams

-And (part of) the role of the Technical Council is to enforce the standards they consider appropriate for modules in the second category.
+Part of the role of the Technical Council is to enforce the standards they consider appropriate for modules in the second category.
 But it's no part of their role to mandate the tools and approaches used by other teams to make modules that can be furnished via other FOLIO repos.